doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

-Basic usage
+Basic Usage
 ===========

 The library ships with a very powerful hydrator that allow almost any use-case.

-Create a hydrator
+Create a Hydrator
 -----------------

 To create a Doctrine Hydrator, you just need one thing: an object